witcher2k/Projectretail/README.md

-A Retail project data only using hive **Datacleaning,DataPipeline,Import,Export,Shellscript**
+A Retail project only using hive and sqoop **Datacleaning,DataPipeline,Import,Export,Shellscript**